flyteorg/flytesnacks/cookbook/docs/getting_started/package_register.md

 - `--archive`: This argument allows you to pass in a package file, which in this case is `flyte-package.tgz`.
-- `--version`: This is a version string that can be any string, but we recommend using the git sha in general, but especially in production use cases.
+- `--version`: This is a version string that can be any string, but we recommend using the git sha in general, especially in production use cases.
 ```

 :::{admonition} When to use `pyflyte register` versus `pyflyte package` + `flytectl register`?